Spherical adjunction and Serre functor from microlocalization: Isotopy of sheaves

 \subsection{Continuation maps}

 Denote by $(t,\tau)$ the coordinate of $T^* I$ and consider $F \in \Sh(M \times I)$ such that $\ms(F) \subseteq \{ \tau \leq 0\}$.
-As mentioned in Section \ref{ims} (and \ref{variouscat}), the inclusion of the subcategory formed by such sheaves admits both a left and a right adjoint.
+By (9) of Proposition \ref{prop:mses} and the adjoint functor theorem, the inclusion of the subcategory formed by such sheaves admits both a left and a right adjoint.
 For this special case, there is an explicit description of the two adjoints by a sheaf kernel:

 \begin{proposition}[{\cite[Proposition 4.8]{Guillermou-Kashiwara-Schapira}}, \cite{Kuo-wrapped-sheaves}] Let $\iota_*: \Sh_{T^* M \times T^*_\leq I}(M \times I) \hookrightarrow \Sh(M \times I)$ denote the tautological inclusion.
 Then the left adjoint $\iota^* \dashv \iota_* \dashv \iota^!$ is given by convolution and its right adjoint is